 Effective March 25, 2009 a change was made to base the penalty calculation on the employer's assessable payroll for the full calendar year immediately preceding the year in which the incident that gave rise to the penalty occurred.
 Effective March 25, 2009 a change was made to allow WorkSafeBC to estimate payroll in certain situations.
 The amendments made effective March 25, 2009 applied to all decisions, including appellate decisions, made on or after the effective date of the changes.

-Effective October 29, 2003, an example referencing section 20,11 of the Occupational Health and Safety Regulation in the policy was deleted to reflect the repeal of that section.
+Effective October 29, 2003, an example referencing section 20.11 of the Occupational Health and Safety Regulation in the policy was deleted to reflect the repeal of that section.
 Effective July 1, 2003 a minor change was made at number four of the policy, to correct the reference of section 20.22 to section 20.11 of the Occupational Health and Safety Regulation.

-Consequential changes were subsequently made throughout the Item to implement the Workers Compensation Amendment Act (No. 2).
-2002, on March 3, 2003.
+Consequential changes were subsequently made throughout the Item to implement the Workers Compensation Amendment Act (No. 2), 2002, on March 3, 2003.
 This Item was originally developed to implement the Workers Compensation (Occupational Health and Safety) Amendment Act, 1998, effective September 15, 2000.

-This policy applies to all administrative penalty decisions, including appellate decisions, on or after July 4, 2017.
+This policy applies to all administrative penalty decisions for violations APPLICATION: occurring on or after March 1, 2016.
+This policy also applies to all appellate decisions made on or after July 4, 2017 with respect to violations occurring on or after March 1, 2016.

-RE: OHS Penalties & Claims Cost Levies ITEM: D12-196-7

-Effect of Application for Stay at Review Division
+RE: OHS Penalties & Claims Cost Levies ITE Effect of Application for Stay at Review Division